Put The Ring In His Nose

 She was the kind of person who did not speak to or with you, she made pronouncements.
 Her views were culminations.
 Others were not allowed to own differing opinions.

 Why and how he got involved is obvious.
 She had money.
 And before I could say 'Hey!' she was pregnant.

-We were driving in Jack's car and deep in conversation, when out of nowhere he began a diatribe about how much he disliked the concept of marriage.
+We were driving in Jack's car and deep in conversation, when out of nowhere Rich began a diatribe about how much he disliked the concept of marriage.
+I knew she was demanding a ring.
 I knew he was doomed.

-Rich woman, pregnant, wants to get married; did he have a choice?
+Rich woman, pregnant, wants to get married to a poor man; did he have a choice?

 So I hear

 A few weeks later I was having coffee and Linny, just chatting easily, when in a by the way manner, she mentioned the wedding two days ago.

 I'd spoken to him that very morning, he hadn't said a word about a wedding.
 In fact I'd spoken to him on Wednesday... the day of the ceremony.
 He hadn't even hinted what he intended to do that evening.

 After Linny's revelation I went outside, lit a cigarette and didn't feel anything.
 Not hurt, not angry, not insulted.
 Nothing.